Guide

 • Online sales (a web shop) to individuals are also subject to fiscalization: for distance selling a fiscal receipt is issued, most often in electronic form delivered to the buyer by email or available via a QR code, and it does not have to be printed on paper.

 • Certain activities may be exempt from the obligation to record turnover through a fiscal device (activities the Government designates by decree, for example specific agricultural, financial, utility, and other prescribed activities); the exemptions are prescribed, so an activity's status should be checked for each specific case.
+The obligation is also on hold while an entrepreneur's activity is dormant, because no turnover is made and no receipts are issued, and it returns when work resumes.

 How we handle it